Looking To Buy A Semi-Detached Home? Read This First!

 Lower utility costs

-Because you share a common interior wall with the other half, semi-detached homes are often more energy efficient than their detached counterparts.
+Because you share a common interior wall with the other half, semis homes are often more energy efficient than their detached counterparts.
 Things like Guelph utilies (hydro/water) and gas tend to be cheaper

 You don’t have to sacrifice space

-One of the main misconceptions of a semi-detached home is that they’re small.
+One of the main misconceptions of semis is that they’re small.
 This is often not the case, and in fact some semis can be larger than detached homes.
-A recent example is a semi-detached that we sold at 21 McTague St in Exhibition Park that was over 1400sf.
+A recent example is a home that we sold at 21 McTague St in Exhibition Park that was over 1400sf.
 This is larger than most post-war detached bungalows that between 900-1200sf!
 In many newer builds, semis can be anywhere between 1500-2000sf!

 Rental value